The New Brunswick campus of Rutgers University is widely recognized as the site of the first college football game in the USA.

 Since outdoor ice was not a permanent winter feature in Rhode Island, the league’s first regular season hockey schedule and that for the Brown Cup honors were necessarily short.
 One game with each team for both titles would have to suffice.

-Without a formal coach, Hope Street was guided by its team captain and one of its ice polo veterans, Harold Grimes, and took both the Interscholastic title and the Brown Cup with a 5-0 overall record after defeating Classical on March 4, 1893.
+Without a formal coach, Hope Street was guided by its team captain and one of its ice polo veterans, Harold Grimes, and took both the Interscholastic title and the Brown Cup with a 5-0 overall record after defeating East Providence 1-0.
 For various reasons, including instances of no available safe ice, not all scheduled contests with all teams were played.

 Of the original seven squads, Manual Training, Classical, East Providence and Hope Street would win state titles over time, with the latter dominating for nearly two decades.
 Providence Technical, which became Central High School in 1933, joined the league two years after its creation and won several pennants as the circuit fluctuated between four and nine teams over its first 40 years.
 Today, some 120 years after the league’s birth, up to 30+ hockey teams have vied each year for state crowns in several divisions.